-The Cloncurry East Project area is at an advanced stage of exploration and is considered to be highly prospective for iron oxide copper gold ("IOCG") +/- cobalt mineralisation and variants of this style of mineralisation.
+The Cloncurry East project is at an advanced stage of exploration and is considered to be highly prospective for iron oxide copper-gold ("IOCG") +/- cobalt mineralisation and variants of this style of mineralisation.

-A 17-hole, 2,004 metre Reverse Circulation drilling programme was completed within the Project area in December 2017.
-Three prospects - Notlor, Salebury and King Edward were drill tested.
+During the December 2017 quarter a 17-hole, Reverse Circulation drilling program was completed within the Project area.
+Three prospects - Notlor, Salebury and King Edward - were drill tested.